izuzanak/uclang/uclang/doc/01_syntax/01_hello_world.md

 # Hello world program

-In this document is introduced "Hello world" program written in language uclang.
-On this simple program we describe some basic (process execution related) concepts of language uclang.
+In this document is introduced "Hello world" program written in language Uclang.
+On this simple program we describe some basic (process execution related) concepts of language Uclang.

 ```cpp
 class Main